 On Dec.
 3, 1982, Steve Tambellini scored the first hat trick in New Jersey Devils’ franchise history since relocating from Colorado.
 His first NHL hat track led the Devils to a 5-4 home win over the Hartford Whalers.

-Pavel Bure lit the lamp three times, on Dec.
+Pavel Bure lit the lamp three times on Dec.
 3. 2002, to lead the Rangers to a 5-3 win over the Columbus Blue Jackets.
-This was the 20th and final regular-season hat trick for Bure and his only one the Blue Shirts.
+This was Bure’s 20th and final regular-season hat trick and his only one for the Blue Shirts.

 Three years later, on Dec.
-2005, another future Hall of Famer scored his only hat trick for the Rangers.
+3, 2005, another future Hall of Famer scored his only hat trick for the Rangers.
 Brendan Shanahan scored three goals in a 7-4 loss to the Islanders.
-He scored 18 hat tricks during his 21-season career.
+He had 18 hat tricks during his 21-season career.